dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

   name: 'NewItemForm',
   data() {
     return {
-      itemText: ''
+      itemText: '',
     };
   },
   methods: {
     submitForm() {
       if (this.itemText) {
         this.$store.commit('addItem', {
-          text: this.itemText
+          text: this.itemText,
         });

         this.itemText = '';
       }
-    }
+    },
-  }
+  },
 };
 </script>
 {% endhighlight %}

 There's a bit going on here, so let's break it down:

-1. We give the component a name of 'NewItemForm'
+1. We give the component a name of `NewItemForm`.
 2. We specify the data for this component as a function `data()`, and for this component the only piece of data we have is `itemText`.
-If you look back at the markup, you'll notice that the `v-model` attribute on the textbox is bound to `itemText`, meaning that when the user changes the textbox value, `itemText` will contain whatever they typed in
+If you look back at the markup, you'll notice that the `v-model` attribute on the textbox is bound to `itemText`, meaning that when the user changes the textbox value, `itemText` will contain whatever they typed in.

-3. We then have a method called `submitForm()`, which handles the user submitting the form.
-This is where we can send new data to the store via a _mutation_.
-Here we want to invoke a mutation called `addItem`, and we set the text to value of `itemText`.
-Finally, we clear the value of `itemText` so that the user can enter another item
+3. We then have a method called `submitForm()` to handle the user submitting the form.
+This is where we can send new data to the store via _mutations_.
+Here, we want to invoke a mutation called `addItem` and we set the text to value of `itemText`.
+Finally, we clear the value of `itemText` so that the user can enter another item.

 Before we move on, let's add a bit of styling to the form to make it look a little nicer.
-Underneath the script tag in your component, add the following:
+Underneath the script tag in our component, let's add the following:

 {% highlight html %}
 <style>